String Connections and Chern-Simons Theory: Summary of the Results

-This result verifies a conjecture of Stolz and Teichner (see \cite{stolz1}, Theorem 5.3.5).
-For the proof of Theorem \ref{stringconcon} we show in full generality that every trivialization of every bundle 2-gerbe with connection admits a connection (Proposition \ref{trivconex}), and that the set of such connections is an affine space (Proposition \ref{trivconaff}).
+This result verifies a conjecture remarked by Stolz and Teichner \cite[Theorem 5.3.5]{stolz1}, when this conjecture is interpreted in our framework.
+For the proof of Theorem \ref{stringconcon}, we show in full generality that every trivialization of every bundle 2-gerbe with connection admits a connection (Proposition \ref{trivconex}), and that the set of such connections is an affine space (Proposition \ref{trivconaff}).